cogentcore/core/README.md

 * completion: timing and other issue..

+* major issues with keymaps -- key fun move up has no key mapping over and over again when trying chrome std on mac..

 * tableview (e.g., langs chooser) not rendering icons on first show.  does later, just not at start..  not a big thing but would be good to fix.

 * fileview deal with symlinks.